 Upon reviewing the Orbitz Visa card, the webpage lists this example:

 Redeem your points for travel, cash, gift cards and more.
 For example:

 Upon clicking on the application, further details are provided and the same tiered system (as discussed above) applies to this Capital One rewards program, too.

 The MTV Visa card points can be used for travel, gift cards, merchandise, events, and cash.
 How do the points convert over?
 Well, here are some clues which are accompanying the application:

 The number of points required is based on the cost of the chosen reward.
 For example, you could get $25 in cash back for 5,000 points, redeem for a gift card worth $50 for 7,750 points, or even redeem for great brand-name merchandise worth $100 for 20,000 points.

 So with this card, it appears the cash value for at least some of the redemption options is less than $0.01.
 While this is a drawback, something to keep in mind is that (a) this is a starter card for young adults, and (b) it gives bonus points at restaurant and on entertainment purchases.

 Biggest Advantage: Both card offer the opportunity to earn bonus points on eligible categories.

 Biggest Disadvantage: The rewards point redemption may yield value of less than $0.01 each.

 With most credit card companies, every time they come out with a new rewards program it’s worse than the last.
-However it’s refreshing to see Capital One is different; every new rewards program they launch is better than the last.
-All of their latest programs (i.e. Venture, Spark) are definitely worth considering and truly do live up to that ol’ tagline of being “no hassle” rewards.
+However, it’s refreshing to see Capital One is different; every new rewards program they launch is better than the last.
+All of their latest programs (i.e. Venture, Spark) are definitely worth considering and truly do live up to that now famous tagline of being “no hassle” rewards.